dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 `null` and `undefined` represent both null-values.

 #### Strings
-Text or strings must be noted between double quotes, where the special characters are escaped using a backslash.
+Text or strings must be written between double quotes, where the special characters are escaped using a backslash.
-In the table below is there an overview of these special characters.
+The table below is an overview of these special characters.

 | Description | Escape sequence |
 | ------------ | ---------------- |